winnerdonald158/Global-Cancer-Analysis/README.md

 Trends of prevention over time (line chart)

 This dashboard helps identify:
-Where deaths are highest
+Where deaths are highest,
-Which regions are improving
+Which regions are improving,
 Where intervention is needed most

-Technical Approach
+                Technical Approach;
 🔹 Data Processing
 Prepared dataset for SQL and Power BI
 🔹 SQL Analysis